RealCG/ld.js/README.md

 # ld.js
-A tiny JavaScript file for fetching the &lt;body> of another page and swapping it with the current one.
+A bit of JavaScript for replacing the page body with an externally loaded page's body.

 ## Usage
 - Add a new `<script>` tag to your document's head, like so: